Sweden's Dairy Industry Overview

 Recent Trends and Events

-The Swedish dairy market is experiencing significant developments, including increases in raw milk prices, now at 44.69 euro cents per kilogram.
-Efforts are being made towards sustainability and reducing environmental impact, as well as advancements in processing technology.
-The export market is expanding, particularly to Asia and the Middle East.
+The Swedish dairy market is undergoing significant developments, including increases in raw milk prices, now at 44.69 euro cents per kilogram.
+Efforts towards sustainability and reducing environmental impact are prominent, alongside advancements in processing technology.
+The export market is expanding, particularly towards Asia and the Middle East.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.